 With so much choice, we do social media research and he showed me how to research a prospective candidate’s online profiles, enabling us to investigate a person’s social profiles from one platform.
 It all sounded a bit nosey to me, but Mike reminded me that we are targeting 5 excellent candidates at this stage, rather than 5 maybes.

-Before our candidates are invited for interviews we now get them to do a video interview.
+Before our candidates are invited for interviews we now get them to do a video interview (read How To Conduct A Remote Interview).
 It’s simple to use, provides insight on the candidates and you can bet if they’ve taken the time to record the video they are genuinely interested in the job and will turn up for their interview and probably be on time too!

 Whilst this chain of events is an example of what can happen, the truth is that it’s not always straightforward; but by embracing new technology and utilising those tools that are readily available to you, you can significantly increase your chances of finding suitable candidates (and finding them much more quickly) resulting in both you and your company hitting your sales targets.